jamesericdavidson/jamesdavidson.xyz/content/podcast/index.md

 {{< img src="euan-chan-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
 Euan Chan writes: '... the questions he asks are insightful and meaningful, leading to a much richer discussion ...'" >}}

 Can't wait for Monday?
-You can listen to interviews with interesting individuals **four days early** when you...
+You can listen **four days early** when you...

 {{< include "/content/_index.md" >}}